muratk5n/thirdwave/en/README.md

 ---

-Maybe we should just dig canals everywhere instead of bulding roads 🤨
+Maybe we should just dig canals everywhere instead of building roads 🤨

 ---